 '''

+a "reverse" deployment the IP address used is the last one, in a

 "forward" deployment the first IP address is used.

 deployment: reverse

 Header name where the actual IP address will be reported, if more

 than one IP address is present, the last IP address will be the

 one taken into consideration.

 header: X-Forwarded-For

 - http:

-enable this for extended logging information
+extended: yes # enable this for extended logging information

-extended: yes

 custom allows additional http fields to be included in eve-log

 the example below adds three additional fields when uncommented

 #custom: [Accept-Encoding, Accept-Language, Authorization]

 - dns:

 Use version 2 logging with the new format:

 dns answers will be logged in one single event

 rather than an event for each of the answers.

 Without setting a version the version

 will fallback to 1 for backwards compatibility.

 version: 2

 Enable/disable this logger.
 Default: enabled.

 #enabled: no

 Control logging of requests and responses:

 - requests: enable logging of DNS queries

 - responses: enable logging of DNS answers

 By default both requests and responses are logged.

 #requests: no

 #responses: no

 Format of answer logging:

 - detailed: array item per answer

 - grouped: answers aggregated by type

 Default: all

 #answer-format: [detailed, grouped]

 Answer types to log.

 Default: all

 #answer-types: [a, aaaa, cname, mx, ns, ptr, txt]

 - dns:

 Version 1 (deprecated) DNS logger.

 version: 1

 enabled: no

-control logging of queries and answers
+control logging of gueries and answers

 default yes, no to disable

 enable logging of DNS queries

 query: yes

+enable logging of DNS answers

 answer: yes

-enable logging of DNS answers

 control which RR types are logged

 all enabled if custom not specified

 #custom: [a, aaaa, cname, mx, ns, ptr, txt]

 - tls:

 extended: yes # enable this for extended logging information

 output TLS transaction where the session is resumed using a

 session id

 #session-resumption: no

 custom allows to control which tls fields that are included

-in eve-log

-#custom: [subject, issuer, session_resumed, serial, fingerprint, sni,

-version, not_before, not_after, certificate, chain]

 '''

 '''

+in eve-log

+#custom: [subject, issuer, session_resumed, serial, fingerprint, sni,...

+↔version, not_before, not_after, certificate, chain]

 - files:

 force-magic: no # force logging magic on all logged files

 force logging of checksums, available hash functions are md5,

-sha1 and sha256
+shal and sha256

 #force-hash: [md5]

 #- drop:

+log alerts that caused drops

+#

 alerts: yes

-log alerts that caused drops
+#

+flows: all

 start or all: 'start' logs only a single drop

-flows: all
+#

 per flow direction.
 All logs each dropped pkt.

 - smtp:

 #extended: yes # enable this for extended logging information

 this includes: bcc, message-id, subject, x_mailer, user-agent

 custom fields logging from the list:

 reply-to, bcc, message-id, subject, x-mailer, user-agent, received,

+#

 x-originating-ip, in-reply-to, references, importance, priority,

 sensitivity, organization, content-md5, date

 #custom: [received, x-mailer, x-originating-ip, relays, reply-to, bcc]

 output md5 of fields: body, subject

 for the body you need to set app-layer.protocols.smtp.mime.body-md5

 to yes

 #md5: [body, subject]

 NFS logging.
 Requires Rust.

 - nfs

+IKEv2 logging.
+Requires Rust.

+- ikev2

 - ssh

 - stats:

 stats for all threads merged together

 totals: yes

 threads: no

 per thread stats

+deltas: no

 include delta values

+- dhcp:

+DHCP logging requires Rust.

+enabled: @rust_config_enabled@

+When extended mode is on, all DHCP messages are logged

+\ensuremath{\#} with full detail.
+When extended mode is off (the

+default), just enough information to map a MAC address

+to an IP address is logged.

-deltas: no
+extended: no

 bi-directional flows

 - flow

 uni-directional flows

 #- netflow

 An event for logging metadata, specifically pktvars when

 they are set, but will also include the full metadata object.

 #- metadata

 '''